 Often, when you write a test you make some implicit assumptions about the completion time for each step.
 However, changes in the backend code can often lead to changes in responsiveness.
 These may show as test failures when a required step hasn’t completed before the script moves to the next step.
 As everyone knows, you can solve this by adding “waits” in your code.
 These can be implicit, explicit or can use the sleep() command.
 The advice is always to favor explicit waits, and you should avoid sleep() command like the plague!

 How Functionize can help

-Here at Functionize we feel sorry for testers still stuck using Selenium.
+Here at Functionize, we feel sorry for testers still stuck using Selenium.
 Sometimes you must feel like you are in Purgatory!
 The problem is that Selenium never makes your life easy.
 Even if you follow all the advice above you are bound to spend much of your time on test maintenance.
-There is another way though.
+There is a better way.

 Functionize tests are created using ALP™, our advanced natural language test creation engine.
 You simply write your test in plain English and submit it to the system.
 The test is then parsed using NLP and is converted to a test script.
 You then confirm that the test is working correctly and can add it to your suite of tests.
 We are pretty confident this is a better approach than writing test scripts in Selenese!

 Once your test has been created, it becomes largely self-maintaining.
 This is because of the power of our adaptive event analysis (AEA™) engine.
 AEA™ consists of 3 key parts.
 Self-healing tests can cope with the majority of CSS and layout changes.
 Root cause analysis is designed to find the actual trigger for a failure, even if it was many steps back.
 Finally, our smart suggestions and one-click updates features allow you to select the best solution and update your test instantly.